UBC Calendar: Visiting Graduate Students: http://www.calendar.ubc.ca/vancouver/index.cfm?tree=12,204,341,190

-There are two kinds of visiting students (not including those governed by the Western Deans' Agreement, Graduate Exchange Agreement, and other special agreements):
+There are two kinds of visiting students (not including those governed by the Western Deans' Agreement and other special agreements):

 Students who are undertaking research must be registered in the non-credit activity "Visiting Graduate Student" (VGRD 500 for master's students or VGRD 600 for doctoral students).
 The fee for each registration in this activity, which covers either Winter Session Term 1 and/or Term 2, or Summer Session, is equal to the tuition fee for one credit of course work plus authorized student fees.

 Visiting International Research Students register for the non-credit activity 'Visiting Graduate Student' (VGRD 500 for master's students or VGRD 600 for doctoral students).
 The fee for each registration in this activity, which covers either Winter Session Term 1 and/or Term 2, or Summer Session, is equal to the tuition fee for one credit of course work plus authorized student fees.